ACEs Trauma Screening

 Enhanced Directed Payments for Physician Services

 Prop 56 funding has allowed the state to provide directed payments for physician services delivered to Medi-Cal patients.
 The supplemental payments include several eligible procedure codes.
-Such as office visits and evaluations, and preventative services to name a few.
+Such as office visits, evaluations, and preventative services to name a few.

 To learn more about qualifying services and Prop 56 Supplemental Payments for Physician Services, please click here.

-To learn more about the Proposition 56 Family PACT Program, please click here.
+To learn more about the Proposition 56 Family Planning Services, please click here.